 Along with other inventions that eased the tasks of building structures, the ancient Greeks invented the crane back in 6th century BC.
 This undoubtedly helped in lifting the heavy stones that they used to build their temples.
 The holes that are still evident today in these enormous blocks of stone are believed to be where they attached ropes to pull them into place.

 One of the most important inventions of all time is maps.
-Nowadays, cars come with built-in GPS, we have our cell phones with maps galore…so can you imagine how difficult it would be to get around without maps?
+Nowadays, cars come with built-in GPS, and we have our cell phones with maps galore…so can you imagine how difficult it would be to get around without maps?

 8. Sinks with Running Water and Showers

 They might have looked a bit ‘Flintstone-like,’ but they worked!
 Depictions detail umbrellas in ancient Greek society made of large bones and wood or plant leaves as far back as 4th century BC.
-Used to block the rain and sun in ancient times it was considered ‘unmanly’ for a male to carry an umbrella and paradoxically Athenian women carried umbrellas as a symbol of subservience.
-Eventually these stereotypes subsided as anyone who uses an umbrella on a rainy day in modern society is thought to be well prepared and organized.
+Used to block the rain and sun in ancient times, it was considered ‘unmanly’ for a male to carry an umbrella, and paradoxically, Athenian women carried umbrellas as a symbol of subservience.
+Eventually, these stereotypes subsided as anyone who uses an umbrella on a rainy day in modern society is thought to be well-prepared and organized.